-When we subtract your reasonable and necessary expenses from your income, we are left with your "disposable income".
-For many people, the disposable income becomes their monthly payment.
+When we subtract your reasonable and necessary expenses from your income, we are left with your "disposable income."
+For many people, their disposable income becomes their monthly payment.
 For others with particular types of debt or with nonexempt assets, the payment calculation is a little more involved.

 Types of Debt

 Each creditor has to file a form with the court called a Proof of Claim.
 In it, the creditor will tell the court how much the creditor thinks you owe.
 The creditor will attach copies of documents to show that you are liable on the debt and account statements to show how much you owe.